Apparent line tension induced by surface-active impurities: Conclusions

 \section{Conclusions}

 This study points to the importance of trace amounts of surface-active impurities in measurements of line tension.
 We have shown that even tiny amounts of surfactants in deposited aqueous droplets can lead to a notable variation of the contact angles with the droplet's size.
-A direct consequence is that they contribute to the apparent line tension as traditionally obtained from contact angle measurements of different droplet sizes.
+A direct consequence is that they contribute to the apparent line tension as traditionally obtained from contact angle measurements of droplets of different sizes.
 We have quantified the phenomenon for a homologous series of $n$-alcohols as a model system for nonionic surfactants and got a good insight into how the effect scales with the alkyl-tail length.
 For longer-tail surfactants, consisting of around 10 carbon atoms and above, already micromolar or submicromolar concentrations cause a measurable effect on the apparent line tension, which can be as large as $10^{-5}$ N.

 Such low concentrations highlight the importance of purity in experimental measurements with the aim of reducing contamination.
-Despite the care taken in cleanness of the lab equipment and using purified water, subjected to sophisticated purification techniques, some residual impurities stemming from various sources are unavoidable~\cite{persson2002interfacial,ponce2016effects} and are even challenging to detect~\cite{duignan2018detecting, peng2021surface}.
+Despite the care taken in the cleanness of lab equipment and using purified water subjected to sophisticated purification techniques, some residual impurities stemming from various sources are unavoidable~\cite{persson2002interfacial,ponce2016effects} and are even challenging to detect~\cite{duignan2018detecting, peng2021surface}.
 Therefore, it is essential to realize that these ``background'' impurities limit the experimental resolution of line-tension measurements and, with that, avoid data misinterpretation.
-Impurities are thus one of several known factors that can contribute to the measurements of the apparent line tension, but which had been, to the best of our knowledge, hitherto not critically scrutinized and seriously regarded as a source of possible artifacts.
+Impurities are thus one of several known factors that can contribute to the measurements of the apparent line tension, but, to the best of our knowledge, hitherto not critically considered as a source of possible artifacts.